-Ensure the samples, calibrators and controls are at 20-25 $^\circ\mathrm{C}$ prior to measurement.
+Ensure the samples and calibrators are at 20-25 °C prior to measurement.

-Due to possible evaporation effects, samples, calibrators and controls on the analyzers should be analyzed/measured within 2 hours.
+Due to possible evaporation effects, samples and calibrators on the analyzers should be analyzed/measured within 2 hours.

 Sample stability claims were established by experimental data by the manufacturer or based on reference literature and only for the temperatures/time frames as stated in the method sheet.
 It is the responsibility of the individual laboratory to use all available references and/or its own studies to determine specific stability criteria for its laboratory.